Funding Graduate School

 Tuition and Fees 2013-2014

 The graduate school charges students per credit hour.
-We have two pricing structures: on-campus (500, 700 level) and off-campus (600 level) courses.
+We have three pricing structures: on-campus degree applicable (500, 700 level), off-campus degree applicable (600 level), and continuing education (800 level) courses.

 500, 700 level courses: $804 per credit